Will Smith Recalls the Time He Broke Up With Jada Pinkett Smith

 Will and Jada definitely admit to having communication issues early on in the marriage.
 But a turning point came when Jada cursed at Will while he had his son Trey in his lap during a family get-together.
 Will admits to bopping her on the head with a newspaper and asking her to talk in another room.

-"I grew up in a household where I watched my father punch my mother in the face," he explains about why he took the situation so seriously.
+"I grew up in a household where I watched my father punch my mother in the face," he claims, explaining why he took the situation so seriously.
 "I will not create a house, a space, an interaction with a person where there's profanity and violence.
 If you have to talk to me like that, we can't be together.
 We're not gonna use any profanity in our interactions.
 We're not gonna raise our voice.
 We're not gonna be violent.
 I can't do it. ...
 It was 20 years before we used any profanity in any conversion we've had."

 Later, Will and Jada get serious about the period Will says he was "failing miserably" as a husband.
 The actor says that although to the outside world his family appeared perfect, it was far from it.